juxhouse/bela-resources/updaters/Typescript.md

-# Updating BELA with Elements from your Typescript and Javascript Projects
+# Updating BELA with your TS and JS Projects
   You can upload your Typescript or Javascript projects to BELA

 ## Creating tsconfig file